James-Damewood/Segal/README.md

-This is a repository of SEGAL, a method to study Monte Carlo simulations in the semi-grand canonical ensemble with machine learning.
+This is a repository for SEGAL, a method to study Monte Carlo simulations in the semi-grand canonical ensemble with machine learning.

 Updated work can be found in the revision submission folder.